If you had to describe your life in just a few sentences… how would you start?

 For me it was France.

-Last year API magazine contacted me to do a story on how we managed to pull up stumps and shift the family overseas for two years while still managing to run our property business.
+A few years ago, API (Australian Property Investor) magazine contacted me to do a story on how we managed to pull up stumps and shift the family overseas for two years while still managing to run our property business.

 Life’s too short to wait for the perfect timing.
 Don’t wish, mon ami.
 Do!